-Click on the above brochure for more details about Sliding Doors Non Residential Rehabilitation Program.
+Click on the above link for an example of the Sliding Doors timetable.

-Click on the above brochure for the Sliding Doors program.
+Click on the above link for WRAD’s clinical services.

 SLIDING DOORS PROGRAM HELPS WARRNAMBOOL DISTRICT PEOPLE TO BEAT ICE AND POLY DRUG PROBLEMS